Sponsored by TSS International

 The Rodgard BPX Runflat (designed especially for TSS) has also evolved to meet the payload requirements and is now also easier to install than ever before.

 Thanks to the close collaboration with our partners, we have managed to reach maximum performance on all components, including a tailor-made braking system for armoured vehicles.
 MOV’IT Security BrakesⓇ are available for most popular armoured vehicles, including the Toyota LC200, MB G-Class, Nissan Patrol Y62, Mercedes-Benz S-Class and many more, ensuring uncompromised braking performance.
+The latest development being the first-to-market brake system for the armoured Toyota Land Cruiser 300, including an OEM-Compatible Electronic Parking Brake!

 Although most products are Heavy Duty and therefore also heavy-weight, TSS ProtecTankⓇ adds protection, but saves weight compared to armouring a fuel tank.
 TSS ProtecTankⓇ is the true and original self-sealing fuel tank protection on which many NGO’s, special forces and the likes depend in the danger zone.
 TSS ProtecTankⓇ has been tested by TNO in the Netherlands and Beschussamt in Germany and requires no modification to the vehicle.